-Furthermore, Hydrogen peroxide is often regarded as a true “green chemical”.
-In contrast to many other red-ox agents, hydrogen peroxide introduces no additional substances other than water into the reaction system and an excess can be easily decomposed into water and oxygen, not interfering thereby with subsequent reaction steps.
+Furthermore, hydrogen peroxide is often regarded as a true “green chemical”.
+In contrast to many other red-ox agents, hydrogen peroxide introduces no additional substances other than water into the reaction system.
+An excess caneasily be decomposed into water and oxygen, not interfering with subsequent reaction steps.

-Despite its high reactivity, pure hydrogen peroxide and peracetic acid products from Evonik are stable substances and, if kept under optimal conditions, can be stored for years.
-The most important factors increasing the rate of decomposition are high pH values, high temperatures, UV-irradiation, presence of transition metal salts and all kinds of impurities.
+Despite its high reactivity, pure hydrogen peroxide and peracetic acid products from Evonik decompose very slowly and, if kept under optimal conditions, can be stored for years.
+Decomposition can be accelerated by high pH values, high temperatures, UV-irradiation, the presence of transition metal salts and other impurities.
 Decomposition of hydrogen peroxide and peracetic acid is a quite complex process, which involves formation of various free radicals.
-In some applications (soil remediation) the induced instability is intentionally caused and used.
+In some applications (soil remediation) the decomposition of these oxidizers can be used to enhance performance.